 What’s on your ‘perfect holiday’ checklist?
-Beautiful beaches, incredible wildlife, stunning views, world-class food?
-If your answer is “all of the above”, then we know a place that has it all, and more besides.
-Here are our Top 10 reasons to visit South Africa, from Big Five sightings to scenic drives, wine tasting and cultural tours.
+Beautiful beaches, incredible wildlife, stunning views, world class food?
+If your answer is “all of the above”, then we know a place that has them all, and much more.
+Here are our Top 10 reasons to visit South Africa..

 Hermanus, on the Western Cape, is recognised as one the world’s best whale watching destinations.
 Wander along the cliff path and you may not even need to board a boat to spot them.